yvsuman/java-coding-challenge/README.md

 ## Provided

-Together with this document we will provide a Exercise.zip file containing an eclipse project.
-This project is the basis for the task.
+Together with this document we provide `src` directory containing source code, which is the basis for the task.

 ## Expectation